-Do you have a Windows 11 computer or device and don’t know how to access the UEFI or BIOS?
-Are there any issues with your PC that you think can be repaired from there?
-Whether you need to enter UEFI/BIOS to troubleshoot your computer or adjust settings to improve its performance, in this tutorial, we show you how to access UEFI/BIOS on a Windows 11 PC in seven different ways:
+Do you have a Windows 11 computer or device and don’t know how to access the UEFI or BIOS settings?
+Are you facing issues with your PC, like booting or hardware configuration problems, that you think can be repaired from there?
+Are there performance tweaks you’d like to make in the UEFI (BIOS)?
+Whether you need to enter UEFI/BIOS to troubleshoot your computer or adjust settings to improve its performance, in this tutorial, I show you how to access UEFI/BIOS on a Windows 11 PC in seven different ways:

 NOTE: If you want to know more about what UEFI/BIOS is and what it’s used for, first read What is BIOS?
-What does BIOS mean?.
+What is UEFI?
+How are they different?.

 Open Recovery from the System page of the Windows 11 Settings

-On the Recovery page, scroll until you get to the Recovery options section.
+On the Recovery page, find the Recovery options section and access it.
 There, you should find the Advanced startup option.
-On its right side, press the Restart now button.
+Press the Restart now button shown next to it.

 Press Restart now next to Advanced startup